New cancer therapy based on GM T-cells begins

 At present, it is only applicable to some subtypes of blood cancers so far - some leukemia and lymphoma.
 It is not applicable yet for vast majority of cancers.

-Pointing about the risk or side effects, Dr Shah said that they are quite toxic and can cause life threatening side effects, hence it needs a lot of monitoring.
+Cautioning about the risk or side effects, he said that they are quite toxic and can cause life threatening side effects, hence it needs a lot of monitoring.

 A small number of Australian patients have been treated in US trials, but that can cost up to a million dollars.